s2mlab-UdeM/AcroVR/Assets/Plugins/crosstales/Common/README.txt

-﻿# crosstales LLC - Common package 2019.1.0
+﻿# crosstales LLC - Common package 2020.1.3

 ## Description
 This folder and its content is needed for all assets from "crosstales LLC".

-Please DON'T DELETE it or the assets won't work anymore!
+Please DON'T DELETE anything except "Prefabs" and "UI" or the assets won't work anymore!

+## Notes:

+### macOS (notarization and Mac App Store)
+To get your app through the Apples signing process, do one of the following things:

+1) Add the following key to the entitlement-file:
+<key>com.apple.security.cs.disable-library-validation</key><true/>

+2) Sign the libraries after building: codesign --deep --force --verify --verbose --timestamp --sign "Developer ID Application : YourCompanyName (0123456789)" "YourApp.app/Contents/Plugins/libProcessStart.bundle"